 The author-date system is attributed to eminent zoologist Edward Laurens Mark (1847-1946), Hersey professor of anatomy and director of Harvard’s zoological laboratory.
 It is widely agreed that the first evidence of Harvard referencing can be traced back to Mark’s landmark cytological paper (Chernin, 1988).
 The paper breaks away from previous uses of inconsistent and makeshift footnotes through its use of a parenthetical author-date reference accompanied by an explanatory footnote.

-It is increasingly easy for writers to access information and knowledge via the internet, and in turn both the Harvard style guidelines and our open-generator are continually updated to include developments in electronic publishing.
-Cite This For Me’s Harvard generator currently uses the ‘Harvard Cite Them Right 9th Edition’, which has evolved in recent years to match the rapidly advancing digital age.
-In order to avoid plagiarism, you must be cautious about pulling information from the internet, and ensure that you accurately reference all source material used in your written work - including all online sources that have contributed to your research.
+It is increasingly easy for writers to access information and knowledge via the internet, and in turn both the Harvard style guidelines and our citation generator are continually updated to include developments in electronic publishing.
+The Cite This For Me Harvard generator currently uses the ‘Harvard Cite Them Right 10th Edition’, which has evolved in recent years to match the rapidly advancing digital age.
+In order to avoid plagiarism, you must be cautious about pulling information from the Internet, and ensure that you accurately reference all source material used in your written work – including all online sources that have contributed to your research.

 Key differences from previous Harvard referencing Cite Them Right editions:

 These days students draw on a diverse range of digital sources to support their written work.
-Whether you are citing a hashtag on Instagram, a podcast or a mobile app, Cite This For Me’s Harvard reference generator will take care of all your references, regardless of the type of source you want to cite.
-So don’t be held back by sources that are difficult to cite - locating unusual source material will help your work to stand out from the crowd.
+Whether you are citing a hashtag on Instagram, a podcast or a mobile app, the Cite This For Me Harvard reference generator will help you create your references; and there are so many source types you can cite!
+So don’t be held back by sources that are difficult to cite – locating unusual source material will help your work to stand out from the crowd.

 Creating complete and correctly formatted references can be a challenge for many writers, especially when documenting multiple source types.
 Our primary goal at Cite This For Me is to offer support to students and researchers across the globe by transforming the way in which they perceive referencing.
 We hope that after using our generator and reading this Harvard referencing style guide, what was once considered an arduous process, will be viewed as a highly valued skill that enhances the quality of your work.

 Disheartened by the stressful process of referencing?
 Got a fast-approaching deadline?
-Using Cite This For Me’s fast, accessible and free generator makes creating accurate references easier than ever, leaving more time for you to focus on achieving your academic goals.
+Using the Cite This For Me accessible and free generator makes creating accurate references easier, leaving more time for you to focus on achieving your academic goals.

-Create a free account to add and edit references on the spot, import and export full projects or individual entries, utilize our add-ons and save your work in the cloud.
-Harvard referencing gets even easier with Cite This For Me for Chrome - an intuitive, handy browser extension that allows you to instantly create and edit a reference whilst you browse the web.
+Create an account to add and edit references on the spot, import and export full projects or individual entries, utilise our add-ons and save your work in the cloud.
+Harvard referencing gets even easier with Cite This For Me for Chrome – an intuitive, handy browser extension that allows you to create and edit a reference whilst you browse the web.
 Use the extension on any webpage that you want to reference, and add it to your chosen project without interrupting your workflow.

-Cite This For Me’s reference management tool is here to help you, so what are you waiting for?
-Accurate Harvard referencing is just a click away!
+The Cite This For Me reference management tool is here to help you, so what are you waiting for?
+Easy and accurate Harvard referencing is just a click away!